mazenbalasta/never-left-behind/journals/Trevor.md

 ## Journal
-This is the journal of Trevor.
+This is the book of Trevor.

 Jan 19, 2024:
 Today I worked on the Authentication for accounts.
 I created a table for accounts, as well as the function for creating an account with authentication.